josmar-crwdstffng/angular/aio/content/guide/example-apps-list.md

 <live-example name="template-syntax"></live-example>

-Comprehensive demonstration of Angular's template syntax.
+Comprehensive demonstration of the template syntax in Angular.
 For more information, see [Template reference variables](guide/template-syntax).

 ### User input